-DPS is responsible for maintaining the safety of all individuals who share the roadways in Texas.
-As a result, it is sometimes necessary to request information from individuals regarding their current medical condition and determine how that may affect their ability to operate a motor vehicle.
+The Department is responsible for maintaining the safety of all individuals who share the roadways in Texas.
+As a result, it is sometimes necessary to request information from you regarding certain medical conditions so that we may determine how it may affect your ability to safely operate a motor vehicle.

-The Department's Driver License Office Customer Service Representatives (CSR) are trained to evaluate an applicant’s physical appearance and conduct a basic investigation on every individual who applies for a driver license.
-The CSR may sometimes ask individuals additional questions or require them to take a driving, written and vision test.
-Based on the results of these tests, an individual may be called back to the driver license office for further investigation.
+The Department's Driver License Office Customer Service Representatives (CSR) are trained to evaluate applicants and conduct a basic investigation, if necessary.
+The CSR may ask additional questions, require a physician's statement, or require you to take a driving, written, and vision test.
+Based on the results of these tests you may be called back to the driver license office for further investigation.

 The most common ways an individual is referred to MAB are:

-Hearings are conducted in a municipal or justice court in the county where the individual lives.
-During the hearing, the individual is responsible for providing facts to the presiding officer who will determine if the grounds for the revocation are valid.
+Hearings are conducted in a municipal or justice court in the county where you live.
+During the hearing, you will be responsible for providing facts to the presiding officer who will determine if the grounds for the revocation are valid.

 If you know of someone who may have a medical condition that could affect their ability to safely operate a motor vehicle, you may submit your concerns in writing.
 Please include sufficient information to be able to identify the driver, such as full name, date of birth, address, and driver license number, if available.
-All written concerns may be submitted anonymously to DPS (i.e. the document is not required to be signed by the individual reporting the concern).
+All written concerns may be submitted anonymously to the Department (i.e. the document is not required to be signed by the individual reporting the concern).

 Verbal notification is not sufficient for the Department to take action.
 Please provide a detailed explanation as to why it is unsafe for the individual reported to operate a motor vehicle.
 Avoid personalizing information in the written statement and focus on the facts.
 Be advised all information submitted to the Department is subject to release under the Texas Public Information Act.

-Information may be submitted to DPS by mail, fax or email.
+Information may be submitted to the Department by mail, fax or email.